Australian Seismometers In Schools:

 Our AuSIS team place earthquake-measuring seismometers and teaching resources in over 50 Australian schools to raise awareness of geoscience through observing our dynamic earth in motion.
 All schools around the country have access to live earthquake recordings from these locations, and researchers can access research-grade data, collected by these instruments, via AusPASS.

-– Dr Michelle Salmon
+– Dr Sima Mousavi

 Engagement